 One of five districts in Louisville, this one is considered to contain some of the oldest buildings in the city.
-Located on the same street as the Louisville Slugger Museum and the Evan Williams Bourbon Experience, this historic part of town has fantastic architecture and a very European feel to it with one colorful building after the other.
+Located on the same street as the Louisville Slugger Museum and the Evan Williams Bourbon Experience, this historic part of Louisville has fantastic architecture and a very European feel to it with one colorful building after the other.
 You’ll find plenty to do as you stroll down the streets brimming with museums, bars, distilleries, restaurants and shopping!
 Keep an eye out for the Statue of David!

-Other museums include:
+Other museums to visit in Louisville include: